gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 ### Teleport with SSO Providers

 - [ ] G Suite install instructions work
-    - [ ] G Suite Screenshots are up-to-date
+    - [ ] G Suite Screenshots are up to date
 - [ ] Azure Active Directory (AD) install instructions work
-    - [ ] Azure Active Directory (AD) Screenshots are up-to-date
+    - [ ] Azure Active Directory (AD) Screenshots are up to date
 - [ ] ActiveDirectory (ADFS) install instructions work
-    - [ ] Active Directory (ADFS) Screenshots are up-to-date
+    - [ ] Active Directory (ADFS) Screenshots are up to date
 - [ ] Okta install instructions work
-    - [ ] Okta Screenshots are up-to-date
+    - [ ] Okta Screenshots are up to date
 - [ ] OneLogin install instructions work
-    - [ ] OneLogin Screenshots are up-to-date
+    - [ ] OneLogin Screenshots are up to date
 - [ ] GitLab install instructions work
-    - [ ] GitLab Screenshots are up-to-date
+    - [ ] GitLab Screenshots are up to date
 - [ ] OIDC install instructions work
-    - [ ] OIDC Screenshots are up-to-date
+    - [ ] OIDC Screenshots are up to date
 - [ ] All providers with guides in docs are covered in this test plan
-- [ ] Login Rules work to transform traits from SSO provider

-### GitHub External SSO

-- [ ] Teleport OSS
-    - [ ] GitHub organization without external SSO succeeds
-    - [ ] GitHub organization with external SSO fails
-- [ ] Teleport Enterprise
-    - [ ] GitHub organization without external SSO succeeds
-    - [ ] GitHub organization with external SSO succeeds

 ### `tctl sso` family of commands

-For help with setting up sso connectors, check out the [Quick GitHub/SAML/OIDC Setup Tips]

 `tctl sso configure` helps to construct a valid connector definition: